NIVANorge/Mobius2/docs/index.md

 ## Authors and acknowledgement

-The Mobius2 framework is developed by Magnus Dahler Norling for [The Norwegian Institute for Water Research](https://www.niva.no/en) (NIVA).
+The Mobius2 framework is developed by Magnus Dahler Norling for [the Norwegian Institute for Water Research](https://www.niva.no/en) (NIVA).

 Additional contributions:
 Leah Jackson-Blake (Simply models, general testing), François Clayer (EasyLake model, general testing).